KyrtinSilver/kyrtin-s-site/src/essays/309_Data_Poisoning.md

 date: "2025-06-05"
 ---

 If data is your thing (or RAG), here is a bit of poison.
-As another paper from my backlog (2024) illustrates anew, LLM-based systems, with or without RAG, "agentic" (BS) capacities, or other things duct-taped to them, remain fundamentally vulnerable-by-design in cybersecurity terms.
-[AgentPoison: Red-teaming LLM Agents via Poisoning Memory or Knowledge Bases](https://arxiv.org/abs/2407.12784)) (Please ignore the industry-standard levels of Anthropomorphism)
+As another paper, ["AgentPoison,"](https://arxiv.org/abs/2407.12784) from my backlog (2024) illustrates anew, LLM-based systems, with or without RAG, "agentic" (BS) capacities, or other things duct-taped to them, remain fundamentally vulnerable-by-design in cybersecurity terms (please ignore the industry-standard levels of anthropomorphism).

 > "Such special design endows AGENTPOISON with high ASR (Attack Success Rate) even when we inject only one instance in the knowledge base with a single-token trigger."